Code-IA-Insights/Pandas_Market_Predictor/README.md

 The Support Resistance Estimation Tool is as his name indicate permit to estimate the Low and High of an asset

+The question is : What is the standard deviation for an up or down trend given the level of indicator that we have for the current period ?